springernature/frontend-playbook/security/secure-markup.md

 Either the [`data`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/data)
  or [`type`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/type)
- attribute for the  [`object` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/object) element must be specified.
+ attribute for the  [`object` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/object) must be specified.
 You are encouraged to always ensure `type` is specified.

 The value should be a valid [MIME type](https://developer.mozilla.org/en-US/docs/Glossary/MIME_type), also know as a "content type".